SringayKeno/MechaCarStatisticalAnalysis/README.md

 ## Design a Study Comparing the MechaCar to the Competition.
 Study Design: MechaCar vs Competition

-#### Study: How much impact safety ratings has on a consumer's decision to buy a car.
+#### Study: How much impact safety ratings has on a consumer's decision to buy a a certain vehicle.
 MechaCar vs Competition

 What metric or metrics are you going to test?